BlueSquare23/web-lgsm/docs/config_options.md

 * `cfg_editor`: Controls whether the game server cfg file editor is enabled or disabled.
   - Default: No (aka cfg file editor disabled)
   - Warning: Enabling this feature has inherent security risks!
+Certain game server cfgs allow for arbitrary shell code to be inserted and run once the game server is started.
+If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!

+* `send_cmd`: Controls if "Send command to running game server console" button on /controls page is enabled or disabled.
+  - Default: No (aka send button is disabled)
-If you're going to enable this just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!
+  - Warning: Similarly to the `cfg_editor` option, there are some risks associated with enabling the `send_cmd` setting.
+Certain game server consoles allow arbitray code execution.
+If you're going to enable this feature just be sure to have a strong password, have SSL, and trust who you give web-lgsm access too!

 ## A Subtle Distinction in Nomenclature